Best Summer Bedding Plants

 In summary: Petunia, surfinia, verbena, pansies, Ice plants all hard work as they need lots of dead heading, plus French marigolds slug magnets, and sweet peas attention seekers.
 Geranium, Begonia, Calendula and Nasturtiums, easy and undemanding.

 Petunia, surfinia, verbena, pansies, Ice plants ( Mesembryanthemum) all need a lot of dead heading, but some more than others.
 If you want an easy gardening life, Mesembryanthemum is not the bedding for you.
 This is because Mesembryanthemum, when in full bloom, produces dozens and dozens of spent flowers to be removed.
 As a bedding plant, it looks fab, but very labour intensive.
-See below the lovely bright blooms left, and the heap of spent flowers, all of which were removed in just one dead heading session, center image.
+See below the lovely bright blooms left, and the heap of spent flowers, all of which were removed in just one dead heading session, centre image.

 If bedding plants are not dead headed, they will stop flowering earlier in the season.
 A plant flowers and sets seed, that it's aim, and having achieved this, it will not keep on flowering.
 By removing the spent flowers, it forces the plant to flower again in order to set seed and keep on flowering.